nove-org/NAPI/.github/PULL_REQUEST_TEMPLATE/default.md

 ## Changes

 -   resolved #1
--   added ability for the code to fly
+-   added the ability for the code to fly
 -   implemented rate-limiting
 -   and so on...